ngumcaleb/learnify_app/README.md

-# Learnify Frontend Developer Take-Home Exercise
+# Learnify Take Home Assessment

 ## Overview
 This exercise evaluates your ability to work with React, TypeScript, API integration, and state management.
 You'll be working on a learning platform called Learnify that currently uses dummy data and needs to be enhanced with real API integration and Redux state management.